 Finally, the best way to help prevent hyponatremia is knowing your body through your sweat rate.
 You can calculate this by weighing yourself without clothing before a run, ideally running for an hour (to get your sweat rate per hour), drinking a measured amount during your run, and weighing yourself without clothing after you complete your run.

-Camelbak has a handy datasheet that you can use to convert the numbers into your specific sweat rate and how much fluid you should be drinking prior to, during, and after your runs.
+Camelbak has a handy datasheet that you can use to convert the numbers into your specific sweat rate.
+That number lets you calculate how much fluid you should be drinking prior to, during, and after your runs.

-It’s also important to remember that sweat rates can vary in different seasons and climates, so it might be worthwhile to calculate a couple times every year to make sure that you’re still getting the fluid that you need.
+It’s also important to remember that sweat rates can vary in different seasons and climates.
+It’s worthwhile to calculate a couple times every year to make sure that you’re still getting the fluid you need.

 Hyponatremia is like hypothermia in that they are both serious issues that you want to avoid.
 Fortunately, making sure that your sodium and fluid levels stay balanced, especially if you’re a long distance runner, will ensure that you don’t have to deal with hyponatremia.